ivan5355/NYC-Scout/README.md

             Instagram Graph API (POST /me/messages)
 ```

-*Note: Event queries may fall back to Gemini Web Search when no local results are found; restaurant queries do not use web search fallback.*
+*Note: Both event and restaurant queries may fall back to Gemini Web Search when no local results are found.*

 ## Data Sources